 - Enabling parents to recognise and use their own strengths and those of their informal networks, as well as formal services if appropriate.

-First physical examination of the newborn
+- Immediate physical external inspection of the newborn after birth.

+- Physical examination of the newborn.
 Ideally given by 72 hours and should include:

 - Cardiac examination.